All scholarships

 Who can apply for the Georgetown University Global Human Development Program Offers Master's Scholarships for Sub-Saharan Africans?+

-Applicants must be eligible African nationals applying at the Masters level, meet the academic and English-language requirements set by Various, and be able to relocate to the host country for the duration of the programme.
+Applicants must be eligible African nationals applying at the Masters level, meet the academic and English-language requirements set by Various, and be able to relocate to United States for the duration of the programme.

 Is the Georgetown University Global Human Development Program Offers Master's Scholarships for Sub-Saharan Africans fully funded?+